 Regardless of the size of your pack, additional items can help organise and protect your kit.
 These include a rucksack liner or dry bags and/or a rucksack cover.
 Since few backpacks are fully waterproof, these add vital protection from the elements.

+Know how to pack a backpack?
 Learn more about how to make your backpack waterproof.

 What to pack for a day hike